 3D printing of upper-limb prosthetic devices

-In 2016, The MSF Foundation ventured into the world of 3D technology in an attempt to address the poor access to prosthetics that is the reality across much of the world.
+Since 2016, The MSF Foundation ventured into the world of 3D technology in an attempt to address the poor access to prosthetics that is the reality across much of the world.
 If amputees are to regain their physical integrity and autonomy, improving this access is vital.

 Today, the project team is endeavouring to demonstrate that producing prostheses using 3D printing technology is adapted to MSF programme contexts and quicker and less expensive than traditionally-manufactured prostheses.

-In an entirely personalised protocol, the project team are working with five patient-volunteers.
+In an entirely personalised protocol, the project team are working with our patient-volunteers.
 They are currently testing 3D printing to produce so called cosmetic, passive, definitive prostheses.
 The devices are scaled to fit the rest of the body and harmonised with each patient’s skin colour.
-Ultimately, active prostheses will enable users to carry out a range of tasks such as cooking, driving or using a tool, according to their individual needs.
+Ultimately, prostheses will enable users to carry out a range of tasks such as cooking, driving or using a tool, according to their individual needs.

 Around 40 million amputees